syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMSelectionChanged-1137184696).
+You can download the entire sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMSelectionChanged-1137184696).

 ### Binding SelectionChanging event

-In ListView, the [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanging_EV.html) event is raised while selecting a item at the time of execution.
-The MVVM for `SelectionChanging` event can be achieved by binding using EventToCommand converter.
+In ListView, the [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanging_EV.html) event will be raised when selecting an item at the execution time.
+MVVM for the `SelectionChanging` event can be achieved by binding through the EventToCommand converter.

 {% tabs %}
 {% highlight xaml %}